showxu/cartools/README.md

 ## Command Line Tools

-**cartool** is a swift Command Line Tools which allow you extract the resource of car file in termial.
+**cartool** is a swift Command Line Tools which allow you extract the resource of car file in terminal.

 ### Install